 - If a staffing need arises that would require an employee to work at an additional or different worksite of the Facility, a volunteer will be solicited.
 If there are no volunteers, the Employer will require the least senior employee at the worksite with the requisite skills to work at the additional or different worksite of the Facility. - Volunteers who accept temporary assignments will be returned to their former position at the conclusion of the temporary assignment. - In the event of involuntary assignment, for up to eighteen (18) months the following provisions will apply: - 1.
-The employee will be offered a "like" position at his/her former worksite, if such position subsequently becomes available.
+The employee will be offered a "like" position at his/her/their former worksite, if such position subsequently becomes available.
 "Like" position is defined as the same qualifications, duties, specialty, licensure, scheduled hours and shift. - 2.
-The employee may apply for other positions that may become available at his/her former worksite and will be considered as an internal applicant to that Site for purposes of bidding and interview order. - See Appendix A for the list of Facilities and Worksites applicable to this Section.
+The employee may apply for other positions that may become available at his/her/their former worksite and will be considered as an internal applicant to that Site for purposes of bidding and interview order. - 90 See Appendix A for the list of Facilities and Worksites applicable to this Section.

-90 ARTICLE XIV - ASSISTANTS
+91 ARTICLE XIV - ASSISTANTS

-- Psychological Assistants, Psychiatric Social Worker Assistants, and Marriage and Family Therapist Assistants shall be covered under this Section.
+Psychological Assistants, Psychiatric Social Worker Assistants, Marriage and Family Therapist Assistants and Professional Clinical Counselor Assistants shall be covered under this Section.
 The classification of Assistant is intended as a career track position.
 After state licensure, Assistants will be placed on the appropriate licensed salary structure within three (3) months after notification of licensure by the employee.

-Managers may use the Advance Step Placement Process in the placement of the employee. - Once hired as an Assistant, an employee will be offered and must work a schedule that would accumulate at least half the required supervisory hours annually.
-Once the Assistant obtains the required supervised hours, the employee has two (2) years from that date to complete state licensure.
+Managers may use the Advance Step Placement Process in the placement of the employee.

+Once hired as an Assistant, an employee will be offered and must work a schedule that would accumulate at least half the required supervisory hours annually.
+Once the Assistant obtains the required supervised hours, the employee has two and one-half (2.5) years from that date to complete state licensure.
+If hired as a licensed eligible employee they shall have two and one-half (2.5) years from their date of hire to complete state licensure.

-93 ARTICLE XV - PROFESSIONAL HOURS
+ARTICLE XV - PROFESSIONAL HOURS

-94 Section 1 - Professional Hours
+Section 1 - Professional Hours